aspose-total/Aspose.Total-Products/total/en/net/conversion/ps-to-xlsm/_index.md

 {{< blocks/products/pf/feature-page-header h1="C# API to Render PS to XLSM" h2="Export PS File to XLSM via C# without using Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of .NET components that enables developers to easily create, manipulate and convert various file formats within any .NET, C#, ASP.NET and VB.NET applications.
+It provides a wide range of features and capabilities, including the ability to convert a PostScript (PS) file to an Excel Macro-Enabled Workbook (XLSM) file.

+The process of converting a PS file to XLSM involves two steps.
+Firstly, using Aspose.PDF for .NET, you can export the PS file to an Excel Open XML Spreadsheet (XLSX) file.
+This is done by using the Document.Save method, which allows you to save the document in a variety of formats, including XLSX.

+Once the PS file has been converted to XLSX, you can then use Aspose.Cells for .NET to convert the XLSX file to XLSM.
+Aspose.Cells for .NET is a powerful spreadsheet programming API that enables developers to create, manipulate and convert spreadsheets in a variety of formats, including XLSM.
+It provides a wide range of features and capabilities, including the ability to convert XLSX to XLSM.

-Using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can easily convert PS file to XLSM within any .NET, C#, ASP.NET and VB.NET applications.
-Firstly, by using [Aspose.PDF for .NET](https://products.aspose.com/pdf/net/), you can export PS to XLSX.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert XLSX to XLSM.
+Using Aspose.Total for .NET, you can easily convert a PS file to XLSM within any .NET, C#, ASP.NET and VB.NET applications.
+The process involves two steps: exporting the PS file to XLSX using Aspose.PDF for .NET, and then converting the XLSX file to XLSM using Aspose.Cells for .NET.
+Both components are included in the Aspose.Total for .NET suite, making it easy to convert PS to XLSM within any .NET application.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}